AlePrandi/School/README.md

 # 📚 School Repository

-Welcome to the **School** repository!
-This project collects all my school assignments and projects, organized by subject and technology.
-Below is a detailed guide to the repository structure, folder contents, and usage instructions.
+This Repository collects all my school assignments and projects, organized by subject and technology.
+Below is a detailed guide to the repository structure and folder contents.

 ---